-Many people come to Paris to shop, eat or to find themselves.
+Many people come to Paris to shop, eat, or to find themselves.
 I came for the history and incidentally found myself, even though I wasn’t looking.
-That was my first real trip that sparked my love for travel and made me fall in love with the City of Lights!
+That was the first real trip that sparked my love for travel and made me fall in love with the City of Lights!

 This summer, Alex and I finally went to Paris together.
 If you’ve read my Can travel memories live up to reality blog, you’d know that I was worried whether I would like Paris this time as much as I liked it the last time.
 I was also unsure if Alex would like it.

 The truth is, I loved Paris just as much or even more (if that’s possible!) than the last time.
-As many other European cities with a long history, Paris hasn’t changed that much in 20 years.
+Like many other European cities with a long history, Paris hasn’t changed that much in 20 years.
 Some parts were familiar, almost like an old pair of very comfortable shoes not worn in a long time.
 Others were not and it felt like I was discovering them for the first time.

-There were so many places I wanted to show Alex, but it’s really hard to cram three weeks worth of memories and experiences in three days.
-We did our best (i.e. there was a lot of walking) and managed to check out few places and enjoy the city just by being there.
+There were so many places I wanted to show Alex, but it’s really hard to cram three weeks’ worth of memories and experiences in three days.
+We did our best (i.e. there was a lot of walking) and managed to check out a few places and enjoy the city just by being there.
 I wrote about our visits to the Louvre, the Père Lachaise Cemetery and the Pantheon, but there were so many other places we didn’t get to see.

 Paris is one of those places that you can simply walk around to enjoy.
 There is a certain vibe there that makes it an exciting place to be.
 It’s no wonder so many have come here over the centuries, drawn by its allure.
 From poets, musicians and artists to scientists, philosophers and everything in between, Paris has seen it all.

 I, however, have not seen enough of this place and I definitely plan on going back.
 Probably more than once.

 Definitely more than once. 🙂